rofra/homeassistant-openvpn-client-addon/DOCS.md

 * Credentials: Provide username and password.
 The add-on securely generates a temporary authentication file at runtime.

-* Encrypted Private Key: Use the ovpnpass field to provide the decryption passphrase.
+* Encrypted Private Key: Use the "Private key password" field to provide the decryption passphrase.

 ## Troubleshooting